TimLChan/FB-Altcoin-Stock-Chatbot/README.md

 A slightly lengthy bot to get Stocks and Altcoin prices.
 Uses fbchat and python.

 ## Getting Started
-Really simple, just copy app.py to whereever you want to run it, edit the `<Email>` and `<Password>` fields, then run it using `python app.py`.
+Really simple, just copy app.py to whereever you want to run it, add two environment variables Email and Password, then run it using `python app.py`.
 That or just git push it to openshift.
 Whatever floats your boat.

 ### Prerequisites